bacalhau-project/bacalhau/docs/data-ingestion/pin.md

 3. **Pin multiple local files via Node.JS**: Web3.Storage has a [node.js library](https://web3.storage/docs/reference/js-client-library/) to interact with their API.
 The following example requires node.js to be installed.
 The following code uses a docker container.
 The javascript code is located on [their website](https://web3.storage/docs/intro/#create-the-upload-script) or on [github](https://github.com/bacalhau-project/examples/blob/main/data-ingestion/nodejs/put-files.js).

-First create some files to upload.
+First, create some files to upload.

 ```python
 %%writefile nodejs/test1.txt